How to Build a Passionate Community of Learners – A Conversation with Leo Babauta

 Leo Babauta has been an inspiration to so many people – myself among them – so I was thrilled to have the chance to interview him while writing Leading the Learning Revolution.

-While he is best known for Zen Habits, a blog that now has more than a quarter million readers (!), Leo has also put his stamp on numerous other projects.
-He is the author of The Power of Less as well as numerous eBooks, founder of the popular Write to Done blog, and creator of The Habit Course.
+While he is best known for Zen Habits, a blog that now has more than two million readers (!), Leo has also put his stamp on numerous other projects.
+He is the author of The Power of Less and multiple other books and creator of multiple training programs.

 And that’s just scratching the surface.

-Part of what prompted me to contact Leo about Leading the Learning Revolution was his work with Mary Jaksch of Good Life Zen in launching and building A-List Blogging Bootcamps.
+Part of what prompted me to contact Leo about Leading the Learning Revolution was work he was doing at the time with Mary Jaksch of Good Life Zen in launching and building A-List Blogging Bootcamps.
 I was an early participant in the program as well as in the A-List Blogger Club that grew out of it.
-It was, and still is, a great example of what I describe as PassionxPurpose, or P2, learning community in the book.
+It was a great example of what I describe as PassionxPurpose, or P2, learning community in the book.

-We talk about A-List Blogging in the podcast, but also about Leo’s perspective on blogging, membership learning sites, and education in general.
+We talk about A-List Blogging in the podcast, but also about Leo’s perspective on blogging, online community, and education in general.
 You are going to really enjoy this one.
 Click below to listen or subscribe on iTunes.
 And don’t forget to check out the show notes.

 Play the Podcast

 00:40 >> Find out about Leading the Learning Revolution and get show notes at https://www.learningrevolution.net/leo-babauta-zen-habits/

 02:20 >> After building Zen Habits, Leo started Write to Done and then was convinced by Mary Jaksch of GoodLifeZen to collaborate on A-List Blogging Bootcamps.

 [04:51 Yikes – a bit of static on my mic – though not Leo’s – for this question and the next]